tensorflow/compression/docs/api_docs/python/tfc/GDN.md

 This is a method that implementers of subclasses of `Layer` or `Model` can override if they need a state-creation step in-between layer instantiation and layer call.
+It is invoked automatically before the first execution of `call()`.

-This is typically used to create the weights of `Layer` subclasses.
+This is typically used to create the weights of `Layer` subclasses (at the discretion of the subclass implementer).

 <!-- Tabular view -->
  <table class="responsive fixed orange">